 Overview

 You will need this permit if you intend to conduct building work.
-A building permit certifies that the proposed building work complies with the relevant building regulations.
+Building permits certify that a proposed building complies with the relevant building regulations.
+A permit allows the building work to be undertaken according to the approved plans, specifications and other relevant documentation.

 A building permit will specify that either an occupancy permit or a certificate of final inspection is required on completion of the building work.